-Take Off Pounds Sensibly (TOPS) Morning Club hosts 9:30 a.m. weigh-ins and 10:30 a.m. meetings Mondays at Hope Lutheran Church, 3525 Rogers Road, Wake Forest.
+Take Off Pounds Sensibly (TOPS) Morning Club hosts 9:30 a.m. weigh-ins and 10:30 a.m. meetings Mondays at Hope Lutheran Church, 3525 Rogers Road, Wake Forest and other locations.
 One-year membership to the nonprofit weight loss support program costs $32.
 For details, please call Laura Wickwar at 919-621-3613 or go to www.tops.org.

 ▪ Adventure Club: Members, ages 15-24, work on money-handling skills and appropriate community behavior.